alishdipani/Tracking-ships-using-1-D-sonar-sensor-data/README.md

 # Tracking-ships-using-1-D-sonar-sensor-data
-Tracking position of ships using simulated passive sonar scenario based on one-dimensional measurement data consisting of either frequnency or bearing.
+Tracking position of ships using simulated passive sonar scenario based on one-dimensional measurement data consisting of frequnency and bearing.
-Artificial Neural networks will be used for prediction of position of targets, Machine Learning models like random forests will be used for removing noise i.e. detecting wrong recordings.
+Artificial Neural networks are used for prediction of position of targets.
-Self Organizing maps will be implemented and tested.

-# Timeline

-- [x] Data Loading and preprocessing
-- [x] ANNs on true data
-- [ ] Using ML models for removing noise
-- [ ] Combining noise elimination and ANNs
-- [ ] testing SOMs
-- [ ] Analysis of results
 # Softwares
 - Python 3.6
 - Pandas for loading, preprocessing and analysis